cchantep/acolyte/src/site/markdown/scala.md

 Module `jdbc-scala` provides a Scala DSL to use more friendily Acolyte features.

-Using SBT, Acolyte dependency can resolved as following:
+Using SBT, Acolyte JDBC dependency can resolved as following:

 ```scala
 libraryDependencies += "org.eu.acolyte" %% "jdbc-scala" % "VERSION" % "test"